If a compact aquarium is what you want, then you need to carefully consider the size of its equipment.

 You may remember the old days when all we got were the glass tube heaters.

-Nowadays the variety of materials, shapes, and sizes aquarium heaters come in is much more abundant.
+Nowadays the materials, shapes, and sizes aquarium heaters come in are much more abundant.

 Aside from the glass aquarium heaters, there are also titanium and stainless steel ones.

 But should you be concerned about the material your fish tank’s heater is made of?